mikaells/RibDif/README.md

 #Delete previous run

 [-p|--primers]
 #Path to custom primer-file, must be a tab seperated file with name, forward and reverse primers.
-See the file 'v3v4.primers'
+See the file 'default.primers'

 [-a|--ANI]
 #ANI is off by default, turn on if you care about individual genomes.
 The $genus-summary.csv-file will only contain a list of genomes when off.